 If you are married/common-law and your spouse did not move at the same time, but will be joining you within 12 months of your arrival date, Nova Scotia coverage for both would begin the first day of the third calendar month following the arrival of your spouse in the province.

-People moving to Nova Scotia from outside the country, who hold a Work Permit that is valid for a minimum of 12 months are eligible to apply for MSI when they arrive in Nova Scotia, provided they have signed a declaration.
+People moving to Nova Scotia from outside the country, who hold a Work Permit or Employment Contract that is valid for a minimum of 12 months upon their arrival are eligible to apply for MSI when they arrive in Nova Scotia, provided they have signed a declaration.
 The worker cannot be absent from Nova Scotia for more than 31 days, except in the course of employment.
-Coverage will begin on the date of arrival in Nova Scotia or the date the Work Permit was issued, whichever is the later date.
-For continuous coverage, a copy of the renewed Work Permit must be submitted and a new declaration form must be signed each year.
+Coverage will begin on the date of arrival in Nova Scotia or the date the Work Permit or employment contract was issued, whichever is the later date.
+For continuous coverage, a copy of the renewed Work Permit or employment contract must be submitted and a new declaration form must be signed each year.
 Dependants who are legally entitled to remain in Canada will be granted coverage on the same basis as the worker.

 People coming to Nova Scotia from outside the country who hold a Study Permit that is valid for a minimum of 12 months can apply for coverage the first day of the thirteenth month following the date of arrival in Nova Scotia as a student (providing they have not been outside the province for more than 31 consecutive days except in the course of their studies); a student arriving in Nova Scotia in July cannot apply until August of the following year.
 For continuous coverage, a copy of each Study Permit must be submitted to MSI and a declaration must be signed each year.
 Persons on a Study Permit are eligible for insured services in Nova Scotia only.
 Services rendered while outside the province would be the responsibility of the individual.